Do you need a lot of money to start investing?

 avoid uncertainty

-save what you earn
+save whatever you earn

-not to ‘play with money’
+never ‘play with money’

 What starting to invest actually looks like

-In most realities, getting started means:
+In most cases, getting started just means:

 beginning with small amounts